Abstract

 I am certainly not the only one to voice dissatisfaction with mocks.
 People have been noticing that although automated software testing is intended to facilitate refactoring by ensuring that the code still works after each change that we make, the use of mocks often hinders refactoring, because the tests are so tied to the implementation that you cannot change anything without breaking the tests.

-- In the video Thoughtworks - TW Hangouts: Is TDD dead? (youtube) at 21':10'' Kent Beck says "My personal practice is I mock almost nothing."
+at 21':10'' Kent Beck states "My personal practice is I mock almost

-- In the Fragile Test section of his book xUnit Test Patterns: Refactoring Test Code (xunitpatterns.com) author Gerard Meszaros states that "extensive use of Mock Objects causes overcoupled tests."
+- In the Fragile Test section of his book xUnit Test Patterns: Refactoring Test Code (xunitpatterns.com) author Gerard Meszaros admits that "extensive use of Mock Objects causes overcoupled tests."

 - In his presentation TDD, where did it all go wrong?
-(InfoQ, YouTube) at 49':32'' Ian Cooper says "I argue quite heavily against mocks because they are overspecified."
+(InfoQ, YouTube) at 49':32'' Ian Cooper states "I argue quite heavily against mocks because they are overspecified."

 So, if not mocking, then what?